Skip to content ↓

 AUDIO PRODUCTION

-We will learn how to record sound and edit it.
+We will learn how to layer our sound recordings and import sound effects.

 History